30+ Streaming Services50+ Countries30+ Platform Guides

 Explanation

-The theatrical window is the exclusive period during which a film can only be seen in cinemas before it becomes available on home video or streaming platforms.
-Traditionally this window was 90–180 days.
-During COVID-19, studios dramatically compressed theatrical windows or eliminated them entirely with day-and-date releases.
-Post-pandemic, the industry settled on a standard theatrical window of approximately 45–90 days before digital release.
+The theatrical window is the period during which a film can only be seen in cinemas before it becomes available on home video or streaming.
+This window was traditionally 90–180 days.
+During COVID-19, studios shortened it sharply or skipped it altogether with day-and-date releases.
+After the pandemic, the standard settled at roughly 45–90 days before digital release.

 Theatrical Window FAQ